-In this learning series you’ll be provided with video tutorials discussing fundamentals, best practice tips and tricks, and maintenance and troubleshooting advice for atomic absorption spectroscopy.
+In this free-access learning series you’ll be provided with video tutorials discussing fundamentals, best practice tips and tricks, and maintenance and troubleshooting advice for atomic absorption spectroscopy.
 The available tutorials, which can each be viewed separately, are listed below and to view these free of charge simply register using the form opposite.

 The tutorials currently available are: